-Borrowing clothes from the Fashion Library in April: 2 new things I’ve learned
+Borrowing clothes from the Fashion Library SS17-Part II: new things I’ve learned

 This is a list of items I’ve borrowed in LENA Fashion Library in the month of April.
 But most importantly, this is a post about all my recent revelations about the fashion library concept.
 In the month of April there were 2 “aha” moments that I had: